exiguus/zola-monoplain/README.md

 ## Getting started

-1. Add this theme to your `themes/` folder (recommended method: git submodule).
+1. Add this theme to your `themes/` folder (copy or symlink).
 2. Copy of the the theme's config.toml file and put in your projects root directory.
-Update it as required and don't forget to add `theme = 'a11y-mono-plain` at the top of the file.
+Update it as required and don't forget to add `theme = 'zola-monoplain'` at the top of the file.
 3. Copy this contents of the `content/` directory the root of your project and change the files as your necessary.

+Also, see the themes documentation: <https://exiguus.github.io/zola-monoplain/posts/themes/>

 ## Customising the theme